auth0/auth0-flutter/README.md

 manifestPlaceholders = [auth0Domain: "company.us.auth0.com", auth0Scheme: "${applicationId}"]
 ```

-> 💡 If your Android application is using [product flavors](https://developer.android.com/studio/build/build-variants#product-flavors), you might need to specify different manifest placeholders for each flavor.
+> 💡 If your Android app is using [product flavors](https://developer.android.com/studio/build/build-variants#product-flavors), you might need to specify different manifest placeholders for each flavor.

 <details>
   <summary>Skipping the Web Auth configuration</summary>